Military in Greenland: Second World War

-Following the Nazi German occupation of Denmark (operation Weserübung) on 9 April 1940, Denmark signed an agreement with the United States to keep control of the Greenlandic territory in allied hands.
+Following the Nazi German occupation of Denmark (operation Weserübung) on 9 April 1940, Denmark signed an agreement with the United States to keep control of the Greenlandic territory in Allied hands.
 The Thulesag 1 agreement, signed on 9 April 1941, gave the Federal Government of the United States the right to assist Greenland to maintain its (non-German) status.
 The US-built airfields, harbors, anti-aircraft fortifications, radio, and meteorological sites.
-The allies feared that Germany could use Greenland as a base of operations to conduct offensive attacks on Washington, D.C. via bombing and submarine attacks.
+The allies feared that the Axis powers could use Greenland as a base of operations to conduct offensive attacks on Washington, D.C. via bombing and submarine attacks.
 The United States' entry into the war meant that Greenland would become much more valuable to the Allied war efforts as airfields and harbors in Greenland were used for important transatlantic links.
 Under the Thulesag 1 agreement these facilities fell entirely under US jurisdiction, while Danish sovereignty over Greenland was maintained.

 The treaty was to remain in force until "existing threats to the peace and security of the American continent no longer exist" (Article 10).
-This prompted the United States to build a number of military bases during the Second World War, including Thule Air Base, airfields, and a military hospital.
-The agreement was finally ratified by the Danish Parliament after the end of the war on 16 May 1945.
+This prompted the US to build a number of military bases during the Second World War, including Thule Air Base, airfields, and a military hospital.
+The agreement was finally ratified by the Folketing after the end of the war on 16 May 1945.
 By the end of World War II, the U.S. had built or expanded 17 facilities, including air bases including Narsarsuaq and Kangerlussuaq.

 As a countermeasure against the Germans, a permanent patrol service with sledge dogs was established with the Sirius Patrol, which still exists today.
 The first offensive against the Germans took place on 13 May 1943, when the German weather patrol was encountered by members of the Sledge Patrol; a Danish corporal was killed during the battle.
 A second battle took place on 22 April 1944.
 The Sledge Patrol of Greenland was defunct after the end of the war.
 In 1953, a new dog unit was named as Sirius Patrol, after Sirius, the bright dog-star in the Canis Major constellation.
 King Frederik of Denmark took part in a Sirius expedition from 11 February to 31 May 2000.

-Postwar period
+Cold War

 Following the Second World War, the sovereignty and defence of Greenland returned to Denmark.
 The United States continued to be interested in a permanent military presence due to the increasing tensions of the Cold War; however, Greenland was expected to remain under sole Danish control by the public.
 A US proposal to buy Greenland was rejected by the Danish government, as the Danes felt a paternalistic, "White Man's Burden"-like responsibility for its people.
 While Greenland did not contribute to the Danish economy, Denmark planned to expand trade and resource extraction there.